esslerc/pdfa-maker/README.md

 * JavaFX
 * Maven

-This app requires both Java and JFX version 21 or higher.
+This app requires Java and JFX version 21 or higher.
 It's recommended to use a JDK distribution that already includes both.
 The recommendation here is BellSoft Liberica.
 Of course, any JDK distribution can be used, but it must be ensured that JFX is also available.

 ## Installation